spikedoanz/spikedoanz.github.io/content/meditation-is-just-mental-stretching.md

 - heightened mind body connection: unsurprisingly, doing the thing makes you better at the thing. this has helped for physical skill acquisition (playing instruments, rock climbing, lifting to name a few)
-- mental clarity: going through the really hard step 4 of the meditation exercise basically acts like [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) for the mind. most persistent thoughts don't go away until they're resolved, and they're usually not resolved until i sit down and mull over them for a while. meditation is a really good place to do just that.
+- mental clarity: going through the **really hard** step of the meditation exercise basically acts like [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) for the mind. most persistent thoughts don't go away until they're resolved, and they're usually not resolved until i sit down and mull over them for a while. meditation is a really good place to do just that.